nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ---
 ### `status` : Editing an applicant status

-Clears all the current data stored in the system.
+Edits the status of an applicant.

 Format: `status INDEX s/STATUS`
 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 * `STATUS` must be either `o`(offered) or `r`(rejected) or `u`(undecided).

 Examples:
-* `status 3 s/o` updates the stats of the 3rd person in the displayed applicant list to OFFERED.
+* `status 3 s/o` updates the status of the 3rd person in the displayed applicant list to OFFERED.

 ---
 ### `clear` : Clearing all applicant entries